bilgino/angularforddd/README.md

 }
 ```

 This implementation has some drawbacks.
 It only works for a single entity!
 What if a view model requires multiple sources?
 When building complex user interfaces that require multiple sources (aggregates), we need a dedicated class in form of a view model provider.
-The purpose of a view model provider is to deliver different view model schemas for different use cases and allows us to merge multiple source & action streams.
+The purpose of a view model provider is to provide view model schemas for specific use cases and allowing us to merge multiple sources or action streams.

 ```
 @Injectable()
 class OrderViewModelProvider {

-    order: OrderForInit = OrderFactory.empty();           // Order factory

     constructor(
       private orderRepository: OrderRepository,           // Infrastructure service
       private productRepository: ProductRepository,       // Infrastructure service